Activities for Teachers of Young Children

 This forms a custard that should be cooked before adding the snow.
 In fact, it should be cooked the night before using with snow.
 Pour the custard over one gallon of fresh clean snow and Stir until thick.Snow ice cream

-up would be to make and bake chocolate cupcakes.
-Kids love to be told
+A fun follow up would be to make and bake chocolate cupcakes.
+Kids love

-they can stick out their tongues and think it's funny when the teacher
+to be told that they can stick out their tongues and think it's funny

 Snowman Matching Game